Sk3901/Calculator/README.md

 I created a calculator app that handles interactions, input changes and calculations.

-This project teached how to manage state, working with re-rendering and how to put together many small components.
+This project taught how to manage state, working with re-rendering and how to put together many small components.
-Also it teached working with css towards better user experience.
+Also it taught working with css towards better user experience.

 Demo: